tfry-git/ergometrino/README.md

 Connect the following pins to Gnd to achieve specific non-standard behavior:
 - D9: Reset best run recording
 - D8: Do not update previous run recording
-- D7: do not update best run recording
+- D7: Do not update best run recording

 ## Power supply and consumption
 When using a 3.3V Arduino, you can connect a LiPo battery (or three NiMH cells) directly to Vcc and Gnd (this is ok because the ATMEGA will tolerate up to 5.5V; _not_ ok for use